Porn Star: The Legend of Ron Jeremy

 Porn Star: The Legend of Ron Jeremy is a 2001 American documentary film based on the life of porn actor Ron Jeremy.
 The film is directed and written by Scott J. Gill.
-The film features Ron Jeremy describing his life and career, and co-stars Larry Flynt, Adam Rifkin, Seymore Butts, Alisha Klass, Phoebe Dollar, Kenny Dollar, Jenna Jameson, and Troy Duffy.
-The film is produced by Kirt Eftekhar, and Scott J. Gill.
+The film features Jeremy describing his life and career, and co-stars Larry Flynt, Adam Rifkin, Seymore Butts, Alisha Klass, Phoebe Dollar, Kenny Dollar, Jenna Jameson, and Troy Duffy.
+The film is produced by Kirt Eftekhar, and Gill.

 Porn Star: The Legend of Ron Jeremy was released theatrically on November 30, 2001, and on home media on March 25, 2003.
 The film won various awards, including Best Feature, Audience Award at the No Dance Film Festival, and Best Film at the Melbourne Underground Film Festival.
 The film was nominated for Best Documentary at the Chicago Film Critics Association Awards.

 Synopsis

 In 1978, Ron Hyatt (now Ron Jeremy) was a teacher who dreamed of some day becoming an actor.
 One day his girlfriend sent his nude photo to Playgirl magazine, who published the picture as part of their "Boy Next Door" feature.
-Later he was asked to star in a hardcore pornographic film, which he accepted; this would become starting point of his pornographic career.
+Later he was asked to star in a hardcore pornographic film, beginning his pornographic career.
 Jeremy became one of the biggest male pornographic actors in the adult film industry.
 He is nicknamed "The Hedgehog" due to "measuring in at 5-foot-6 and 250 pounds, with a bushy moustache and shoulder-length, and greasy black hair".